[Work in progress]

 Completed a task?
 Request a payout.
 Missed one?
 Pay more into the pot.
 A penalty is 2x the payout amount, so two tasks must be completed to make it up!

-The experience can’t feel like another task or something else to manage.
+The experience can’t feel like another task to manage.

 Core Behavioral Principles for Motivation